 – Not Realizing Their Injuries Are Covered

 Sometimes people aren’t aware that workers’ comp is available to them or they believe that their specific injury isn’t covered.
 Many employees don’t know that their employers must carry workers’ compensation insurance.
 Almost every employer must purchase workers’ compensation insurance.
-If they don’t, this leaves them open to a personal injury lawsuit when an employee is injured.
+If they don’t, this leaves them open to a personal injury lawsuit from San Diego work comp lawyer a when an employee is injured.

 If you get injured on the job, report it to your supervisor immediately.
 Insist on submitting a written claim.
 If they claim they aren’t required to have insurance, or they aren’t forthcoming with the paperwork, talk with a workers’ compensation attorney right away.
 As long as you meet the workers’ comp claim time limit, you have the legal right to pursue compensation for your injuries.